 Promoting climate policy, strengthening European integration

 The project "Bridging European and Local Climate Action (BEACON)" is part of the European Climate Initiative (EUKI), which was launched by the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
-It aims to increase the acceptance and impact of climate policy projects in Central, Eastern and Southern Europe and to initiate further climate mitigation measures.
+It increaseed the acceptance and impact of climate policy projects in Central, Eastern and Southern Europe and to initiate further climate mitigation measures.
 How can energy costs be cut down on?
 How does sustainable mobility improve the quality of life in cities?
 What does climate policy have to do with a future-oriented investment policy?
-By promoting transnational dialogue on issues such as these, the project acts as a BEACON for municipalities across Europe by making the benefits of climate policy measures – and thus also of EU climate policy – more tangible.
-The focus of the project is on cooperation and the exchange of good practices among municipalities, national decision-makers, and educational institutions with the aim of reducing political, technical and social barriers at local and national level.
-Last but not least, cross-border cooperation should strengthen cohesion within the EU.
+By promoting transnational dialogue on issues such as these, the project acted as a BEACON for municipalities across Europe by making the benefits of climate policy measures – and thus also of EU climate policy – more tangible.
+The focus of the project was on cooperation and the exchange of good practices among municipalities, national decision-makers, and educational institutions with the aim of reducing political, technical and social barriers at local and national level.
+Last but not least, cross-border cooperation strengthened cohesion within the EU.

 Fostering knowledge transfer in the EU

-In close cooperation with local partner organisations, adelphi is leading the cooperation with 25 local authorities from the Czech Republic, Poland, Romania, Greece and Portugal, as well as nine German municipalities.
-Through various dialogue and advisory formats, technical knowledge and process-related know-how are conveyed to the municipalities:
+In close cooperation with local partner organisations, adelphi led the cooperation with 25 local authorities from the Czech Republic, Poland, Romania, Greece and Portugal, as well as nine German municipalities.
+Through various dialogue and advisory formats, technical knowledge and process-related know-how were conveyed to the municipalities:

-- Good practices in local climate policy will be discussed in multi-country workshops.
-An open dialogue on obstacles and opportunities provides new impetus for the implementation of climate policy measures on the ground.
+- Good practices in local climate policy were discussed in multi-country workshops.
+An open dialogue on obstacles and opportunities provided new impetus for the implementation of climate policy measures on the ground.

-- Individual advisory support enables the 25 European municipalities to deepen and operationalise this knowledge.
+- Individual advisory support enabled the 25 European municipalities to deepen and operationalise this knowledge.

-- Valuable examples and proven strategies from Germany are made available through translation and country-specific adaptation of existing guidelines.
+- Valuable examples and proven strategies from Germany were made available through translation and country-specific adaptation of existing guidelines.

-- Five city partnerships will benefit from one-to-one support to reinforce their cooperation and develop joint climate action projects.
+- Five city partnerships benefited from one-on-one support which reinforced their cooperation and helped them develop joint climate action projects.

-- All participants and further municipalities will come together at two European municipal conferences (2019 and 2021) to present their local actions and network in an informal and supportive atmosphere.
+- All participants and further municipalities came together at two European municipal conferences (2019 and 2021) to present their local actions and network in an informal and supportive atmosphere.